belangeo/qlive/doc/source/index.rst

 ..
-Q-Live documentation master file, created by sphinx-quickstart on Tue Dec 13 15:14:40 2016.
+QLive documentation master file, created by sphinx-quickstart on Tue Dec 13 15:14:40 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Q-Live's documentation!
+Welcome to QLive's documentation!
 ==================================

 Contents: